Stassi Schroeder Comments On Lauren Conrad’s Pregnancy Body, Twitter Gets Upset

 “It’s not about getting rid of Patrick,” she continued.
 “It’s about getting rid of this routine.
 We fight all the time.”

-According to Stassi Schroeder, her split from Meagher was completely different than her split from Jax Taylor years ago.
+According to Stassi Schroeder, her split from Meagher was completely different from her split from Jax Taylor years ago.
 As she explained, the breakup wasn’t the result of lost feelings.
 Instead, they simply didn’t mesh well in one another’s lives and continued to fight and endure countless breaks from their relationship.

 “Normally, when we’ve broken up, I don’t get that upset because I feel like it’s going to be OK, you know what I mean?” she concluded.
 “I don’t feel that way.
 I’m trying to be an independent, strong, 28-year-old woman who doesn’t want to settle for this weird pattern.
 And it’s not about settling for him.
 He’s a wonderful man.
 Nobody would be settling by being with him.
 It’s settling for the way that we are together.
 I can’t settle for that.”